 To read more on the survey, click here, and check out the video below to learn about the sleep habits of the TODAY Show cast.

 Created by Carpenter Co., SleepBetter is here to help with one of the biggest problems facing individuals today: lack of sleep.
 Diet, exercise and sleep are the cornerstones of good health, and sleep is the easiest to fix.
 Let us help you!
-We provide sleep tips and advice through our hundreds of articles, and foster discussion on SleepBetter.org, Facebook, Twitter, Pinterest and Google+.
+We provide sleep tips and advice through our hundreds of articles, and foster discussion on SleepBetter.org, Facebook, Twitter, and Instagram.
 Using these tools, we hope to give others the information they need to make a choice to sleep better.
 If you have a question about sleep, just ask and we’ll try to help with an answer as part of our Ask SleepBetter feature.